andrewten45/personal-project-1/README.md

 # personal-project-1

-This repository includes my first personal project.
+This repository includes an assortment of my personal projects